UK Horse Racing

 This system uses the UK Horse Racing ratings.
 The Summary ratings will suffice.

-This system is on it's second version and we expect that updates to it will follow.
-Certainly this is very profitable though there can be long dry spells.
+This system is on its second version and we expect that updates to it will follow.
+Certainly this is very profitable though there can be dry spells.

 On the forum this system is known as 'Top 10'; the reason for which would become clear.